 All of these varieties are deciduous trees.
 Sassafras albidum and Hesperia are dioecious, meaning they have distinctive reproductive systems and that both varieties require biparental reproduction.

 Commonly found in the woodlands and fields, this deciduous tree is aromatic and is occasionally referred to as the white sassafras tree.

 The trunk often reaches 24 inches in width.
-However, in lower quality growing areas, this tree may only reach a shrub size of only a couple feet.
+However, in lower-quality growing areas, this tree may only reach a shrub size of only a couple of feet.
 You will notice the flowers begin to sprout in the early spring, which start out as yellow or green clusters.
 This variety prefers more acidic, sandy soils to support its large taproot.

 This tree, when mature, produces dark reddish-brown bark that is deeply furrowed.
 From the trunk, main branches grow, which then produce multiple slender bifurcating branches that decrease in strength and size.